-When calculating travel expenses, we estimate expenses to get a good idea of what we will spend.
+When calculating travel expenses, we estimate the cost of each element of the trip to get a good idea of what we will spend.
 Online tools make it a lot easier to estimate the cost of travel.

 - How to estimate travel costs for a realistic vacation budget

-- Vacation planning tools to help you estimate travel costs.
+- The best vacation planning tools to estimate travel costs

 - Step by step guide to planning vacation expenses